rcorseri/Denoising-diffusion-model-for-satellite-image-generation/README.md

 ## Overview

 This repository contains code for training and sampling denoising diffusion probabilistic model for satellite and handwritten digits image generation.
-The project aims at (1) testing the architecture, hyparameters of diffusion models to create realistic images based on a limited amount of training images, and (2) Investigating the power of a foundation model that has been trained on large corpus of unlabeled satellite image datasets.
+The project aims at (1) testing the architecture, noise schedule and hyparameters of diffusion models to create realistic images based on a limited amount of training images, and (2) Investigating the power of a pre-trained "foundation" model that were trained on a large corpus of unlabeled satellite image datasets.

 ## Project Structure

-- model/ : Contains the definition of the CNN architecture used for 1D MT inversion.
-The directory also stores the trained models.
-- core/ : Includes source code files for data preprocessing, model training, evaluation, and utilities.
+- config/ : Contains the *.json files that defines diffusion model architecture, beta schedule, path to training data and all relevant training parameters
 - datasets/ : Placeholder directory for storing training images.
-- experiments/ : Placeholder directory for storing the results of the training and sampling experiments
+- experiments/ : Placeholder directory for storing the trained models, the results of the training and sampling experiments
 - report/ : contains the report
+- model/ : Contains the pytorch implementation of the "sr3-type" diffusion model (See reference repository below).
+- data/ :  Contains utilities and image pre-processing routines

 ## Reproducibility